 What to plant?
 Sheila over at Redhead Garden, recommends the hardy and intriguing Balloon flower, the soft-leaved lambs ear, and everyone’s favorite Sweet William.
 We’ve always liked verbenas, especially those species like “valley lavender” that are cold hardy, coreopsis, and four o’clocks.
 We’ve enjoyed replacing lawns with perennial prairie flowers.
 Wildflower mixes will also bring color to your landscape and are formulated to, among other things, attract pollinators and be drought resistant.

-Here’s a selection of easy growing perennials from Oregon State University.
+Here’s a selection of easy growing perennials from Sunset.
 Diane of Diane’s Seeds, a small Utah-based grower of heirloom and other seeds, has a nice article and pretty long list of self-sowing flowers over at her site.
 As always, talk to your local master gardener or someone knowledgeable in your area about which flowers grow best in your area.
 Then, get started!

 Bloom Booster (3-9-4)